 The shows are interactive.
 Students respond to polls and submit questions that are answered online or during the live broadcast.
 Educators are provided with additional content and follow-up activities to extend the experience beyond the live webcast.
 Each show meets Next Generation Science Standards.
+See the full schedule.

 How It Works

 - We release an episode on the first Thursday of each month.

 - You can watch it on-demand as your class schedule allows.

 - We host a live video chat with our hosts and experts from the episode the second Thursday of each month.*

 - You bring the burning questions that came up when you watched the episode and dive even deeper on each month’s topic

 *Exact date of live chat subject to change.

 Beth Wilson has been an educator at the National Air and Space Museum since 2004.
 She has more than 20 years of museum education experience and has worked at the National Museum of Women in the Arts, the Daughters of the American Revolution Museum, and the Capital Children's Museum in Washington, DC.
 Before entering informal education, Beth taught at The George Washington University.

 Marty Kelsey is a lifelong educator.
 He holds a Bachelors in Elementary Education, two Masters in education, and is National Board Certified.
 He taught elementary school for nine years and middle school Science and Broadcasting for seven years in Liberty, Missouri, the district he graduated from